 Category Archives: Uncategorized

-Robin sells exclusively at craft shows, doing just one or two per year.
-If you’d like to see her beautiful work in person, you can visit her at the next Erie Guild of Craftsmen Fall Craft Show!
+OR If you’d like to see his beautiful work in person, you can visit him at the next Erie Guild of Craftsmen Fall Craft Show!

 Jane Deyo